gustavopaes/password-manager/README.md

 ## Creating user data

-First of all, you need to an create user and password.
+First of all, you need to create an create user and password.

 ```bash
 node create-user.js login password